OrkhanHI/Grab-AI-Computer-Vision-Challenge/README.md

 </table>

-- The code was totally created from scratch by me without any reference to above mentioned paper code.
+- The code was totally created from scratch without any reference to above mentioned paper code.
 - Different dataset was created in order to increase the accuracy.
 - The results are obtained by comparing different optimizers and learning rates, which were not described in the paper in details. *Adagrad* optimizer performed the best among others with 0.001 *learning rate*.